welch/rasl/README.md

 set of images, rather than a complete facial extraction/decomposition/recognition system.

-The paper, data used in the paper, and a reference MATLAB implementation are available from the paper's authors at http://perception.csl.illinois.edu/matrix-rank/rasl.html
+The paper, the data used in the paper, and a reference MATLAB implementation are available from the paper's authors at http://perception.csl.illinois.edu/matrix-rank/rasl.html

-(This python implementation is based on that MATLAB implementation but is otherwise independent its authors)
+(This python implementation is based on that MATLAB implementation but is otherwise independent of its authors)

 Quick Start
 -----------